Archers-Against-Bigotry-Team/Archers-Against-Bigotry-Datahub/IANSEO_indoor_nationals_scraper/README.md

 The scraper requires BeautifulSoup package (available at https://www.crummy.com/software/BeautifulSoup/).
 The scraper also requires the "ianseo_urls.xlsx" workbook.

+The scraper is fairly insensitive to differences in file name formatting, as it uses position in the web page to identify files, not specific file names.

 The scraper takes an excel sheet of urls, downloads the page as a .php, then scans for urls for data.
 Data is downloaded as a .php, then parsed into a panda dataframe.
 Formatting errors are corrected differently for years before and after 2020, then saved as an excel workbook.